 The First Battle of Kosovo Polje (Wallachian involvement) took place in 1389.
 Jun 15, 1389.

-Who won the First Battle of Kosovo Polje (Wallachian involvement)?
+What was the outcome of the First Battle of Kosovo Polje (Wallachian involvement)?

 The Ottoman Empire were victorious against the Serbian coalition / Wallachia.